kevnlliu/kevnlliu/README.md

 ### Hi there!
-My name is Kevin and I am a second-year CS student at UCI!
+My name is Kevin and I am a second-year CS and Mathematics student at UCI!

 **About Me**
 I enjoy programming, lifitng, and generally socializing with friends

-I am currently learning C++, web development, and a little about hardware
+I am currently learning more about Web development, Computer Organization, and more about certain DevOps

 **Contact**
 I'm open to collaborating and meeting new people, so feel free to email me at kevnnliu@gmail.com anytime!

-Also feel free to check out my [linkedin](https://www.linkedin.com/in/kevin-liu-b0b45b233)
+Also feel free to check out my [linkedin](https://www.linkedin.com/in/kevinnliu/)

 <!--
 **kevnlliu/kevnlliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.